danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 I then asked ChatGPT to add a form submit event listener.
 This listener should extract the age at which the user selected to take OAS, and use that instead of the hard-coded age 70 when calculating the delayed income stream.
 I explained that for each month of delay, there's a 0.6% increase in the payment amount.

 It modified the code as follows:

-It came up with this (I'm just showing the modified portions of the code):

 ```javascript
 // Form submit handler to intercept regular form submission